 House church

-Small group discipleship is a part of the Wesleyan heritage, founded in John Wesley's class meetings.
-We continue this tradition at Our Story Church to foster
+Small-group discipleship is part of the Wesleyan heritage, rooted in John Wesley's class meetings.
+We continue this tradition at Our Story Church to foster spiritual formation.

 A House Church is a smaller community of believers who take worship into the week as they walk alongside one another to pursue spiritual growth and live life together.